 NERD NOTE: Jean Shepherd had his own radio show at WOR-AM in New York City for 22 years (1955-1977).

-The Lamp was Inspired by a Soda Advertisement
+The Leg Lamp In Christmas Story Was Inspired By A Soda Advertisement

 Jean Shepherd first got the idea for the leg lamp after seeing a Nehi Soda advertisement featuring a pair of legs.
 Nehi’s signature image in their ads during the 30s and 40s was a pair of female legs.